AceSapphire/AceSapphire/README.md

 🌱 I’m currently learning front-end web development through the ALX Software Engineering Program.
 👀 I’m interested in building clean, responsive, and accessible user interfaces.
 💬 I’m open to collaborating on beginner-friendly front-end projects.
-📫 Reach me at rachelmacmathew@example.com (replace with your actual email).
+📫 Reach me at rachmacmathew@gmail.com
 ✨ Always eager to learn, grow, and connect with others in tech!

 <!---